Secret Story 7 (Portuguese season): Sofia

 Sofia is 27 years old and lives in Lisbon.
 Consider yourself a diva!
 Beautiful, elegant and very explosive.
 Likes to go out at night and dance.
-He appreciates dark, muscular boys, preferably at his feet.
-As he claims to be in bad shape, he dispatches them as soon as he is fed up with them, which happens all the time.
+She appreciates dark, muscular boys, preferably at her feet.
+As she claims to be in bad shape, she dispatches them as soon as she is fed up with them, which happens all the time.
 She does not have a boyfriend and is prepared to speed up the hearts of the boys she meets in the House.
 She was evicted on Day 29.